+Phase 1

+Event Outcome

-Phase 1 Event Outcome UR in 1 or 2 courses/clerkships Remediate the failures, if unsuccessful, placed on academic probation and repeat the non-remediated courses.
+UR in 1 or 2 courses/clerkships Remediate the failures, if unsuccessful, placed on academic probation and repeat the non-remediated courses.
 If unsuccessful in any of the repeated courses/clerkships, remediation is not permitted.
-The student is reviewed for dismissal by the academic standing committee.
-UR in 3 courses/clerkships All students with UR in 3 courses/clerkships are reviewed by the Academic Standing Committee for consideration of remediation, removal from the curriculum, probation and/or dismissal, notwithstanding remediation.
-Remediation of a third course failure can take place only after the Academic Standing Committee grants the student the ability to continue in the program.
-Students receiving subsequent failing grades, will be reviewed for dismissal after grades are finalized and any applicable grade appeals have been completed.
-UR in 3 or more exams in Molecular Basis for Medicine and Microbiology/Immunology/Infectious Disease The student may not progress in the basic science block curriculum until the courses are remediated.
-They are placed on academic probation pending a successful outcome.
-If the student is unsuccessful in their remediation, they must repeat the course(s).
-If unsuccessful in their repeated course(s), they will be reviewed for dismissal.
+The student is reviewed for dismissal by the Academic Standing Committee.

+UR in 3 courses/clerkships All students with UR in 3 courses/clerkships are reviewed by the Academic Standing Committee for the repeat of the academic year or dismissal notwithstanding their remediation.
+A third remediation can occur only after the Academic Standing Committee grants the student the ability to continue in the program.